chaneosmith06/Car_report/README.md

 + _For storing and querying the dataset_
 + _For retrieving and filtering specific car sales records_
 + _For aggregating data to find totals, averages and customer segments_
++ _For writing queries to identify top selling car models and most popular car colors_
++ _For segmenting customers into Gold, Silver and Bronze categories based on their annual income_
 ___

 ### 4. Python Jupyter Notebook: